-Prerequisite: Has completed all NTHS requirements and/or teacher approval.
+Prerequisite: Has completed all NTHS requirements and Edison Requirements (Completed Chemistry with a B or higher)

 Introduction to the structure and function of the human body.
 Includes the study of cells, tissues, and the following systems: integumentary, skeletal, muscular, and nervous.
 Three hours of lecture and two hours of lab each week.